sriyaaaaapk/calculator/README.md

  --> Modular structure for clarity and scalability.

- --> Easy to extend (you can add more functions later!).
+ --> More functions can be added later!